klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_listBridge <a id="subbridge_listBridge"></a>
-The `subbridge.listBridge` returns the list of all bridge contract pairs that are registered (stored) in the sub-bridge.
+The `subbridge_listBridge` returns the list of all bridge contract pairs that are registered (stored) in the sub-bridge.

 **Parameters**